Promo code SPRING2022 will be automatically applied at checkout!

 1) Start Your Meals With Protein

-Keeping your glucose regulated is vital for weight management since insulin resistance may lead to weight gain over time.
-Focus on including high-quality sources in your diet, such as chicken breast, fatty fish, plain Greek yogurt, tofu, and tempeh for optimal blood sugar response.
+Keeping your glucose regulated may be helpful for weight management since insulin resistance may lead to weight gain over time.
+Focus on including high-quality protein sources in your diet, such as poultry, fatty fish, plain Greek yogurt, grass-fed meats, tofu, and tempeh for optimal blood sugar response.

 2) Watch Your Portion Sizes